asteroid-lang/asteroid/docs/User Guide.rst

     let x:%real = math @pi.
     io @println x.
-The left side of the ``let`` statement is a named type pattern that matches any real value, and if that match is successful then the value is bound to the variable ``x``.
-Note that even though this looks like a declaration, it is in fact a pattern matching operation.
+The left side of the ``let`` statement is a conditional pattern that matches any real value, and if that match is successful then the value is bound to the variable ``x``.
 The program will print the value ``3.141592653589793``.

 Beware of the fact that even though the ``let`` statement above looks like a declaration of a real variable it is not; it is a pattern match statement enforcing that the